Terrain

 Port de Pollença

 My preferred base.
 A small, relaxed town on the north coast with a beautiful marina and an easy-going cycling culture.
-From here you can ride Sa Batalla and Col de Femenia directly from the door, head south to Coll de Soler, or ride out to Cap Formentor.
+From here you can ride Sa Batalla and Coll de Femenia directly from the door, head south to Coll de Sóller, or ride out to Cap Formentor.
 Restaurants along the marina are excellent for post-ride evenings — we made it a ritual to sit outside and eat well after long days in the mountains.

 Palma — west side